20 smart questions to ask a hiring manager

 Suppose you have more than one job opportunity lined up and receive more than one offer after the interviewing process is over.
 In that case, you’ll be able to compare what the recruiter mentioned after you asked this question to weigh the pros and cons of each opportunity.

 14. What are the biggest challenges for this position?

 A job isn’t all fun and games; even the easiest positions will come with challenges.

 But if you know what to expect, you’ll be better prepared to succeed should you get the position.

 Your hiring manager will also be impressed that you want to anticipate these challenges.

-You’ll have a better idea of whether you’ll enjoy a role when you have a clearer picture of what your day will look like.
+You’ll better understand whether you’ll enjoy a role when you have a clearer picture of your day.